openvinotoolkit/openvino/docs/gapi/face_beautification.md

                 const float top    = data[i * kObjectSize + 4];
                 const float right  = data[i * kObjectSize + 5];
                 const float bottom = data[i * kObjectSize + 6];
-                // These are normalized coordinates and are between 0 and 1;
+                // These are normalized coordinates between 0 and 1;
-                //  to get the real pixel coordinates we should multiply it by
+                //  to get the real pixel coordinates, multiply it by
                 //  the image sizes respectively to the directions: cv::Point tl(toIntRounded(left   * imgCols),
                              toIntRounded(top    * imgRows));